0xPolygon/polygon-docs/docs/cdk/getting-started/index.md

 cd kurtosis-cdk
 ```

-### Checking Your Environment
+### Checking your environment

-Ensure Docker is running on your machine, then run the following command to confirm all prerequisites are installed:
+Ensure Docker is running on your machine, then run the following command to confirm that all prerequisites are installed:

 ```bash
 sh scripts/tool_check.sh